sahil-kumar-yadav/ludo/README.md

-# Task: make modular gameStore.js
+# Task: make movement of all tokens proper and change position of initial blue and yellow token proper
 # 🎲 Ludo Game
 **Next.js + Zustand + TailwindCSS**